the-stanely/MisterSmartyPants/README.md

 Python models are loaded through Hugging Face and cached locally.

 When `SEARCH_DECIDER=python`, the Python decider model uses local-first Hugging Face snapshot loading.
 The relevance cross-encoder also uses local-first snapshot loading.
 If `SUMMARY_PROVIDER=python`, the summary model uses the same local-first Hugging Face cache path.
-If `SUMMARY_PROVIDER=ollama`, the summary model must be available in Ollama, for example with `ollama pull gemma2:2b`.
+If `SUMMARY_PROVIDER=ollama` and `USE_OPENROUTER=false`, the summary model must be available in Ollama, for example with `ollama pull gemma2:2b`.
+When `USE_OPENROUTER=true`, Ollama-compatible summary calls use `OR_SUMMARY_MODEL` instead.

 First run may download Python model files.
 Later runs should use the local Hugging Face cache.